Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 - Keep each change small and self-contained.
 - Reach out for a 1-on-1 review so things move quickly.
 - Land the Diff quickly after it is accepted.
+- Don't amend changes after the Diff accepted, new Diff for another fix.
 - Review Diffs from other developers as quickly as possible.
 - Large changes should be broken into logical chunks that are easy to review, and keep the code in a functional state.